Hatmic/Project-Showcase/README.md

 ### Clone

 You can click fork to clone my repository to your GitHub account; or you can open the folder you want to clone to your local machine and enter `git clone https://github.com/Hatmic/Project-pro.hatmic.com.git` in the command line to clone the code locally.

+### Modify

+You can modify the information in [script/information.js](https://github.com/Hatmic/Project-pro.hatmic.com/blob/main/script/information.js) to display your content and become your project showcase page!